moves-rwth/storm/about.md

 Finally, e.g. the SMT community is very active, and state-of-the-art solvers of today may be deprecated tomorrow.
 The flexibility in adding new solvers ensures that storm is easiliy kept up-to-date, without destroying backward compatibility.
 </div>
 <div class="tab-pane" id="inputs" role="tabpanel">
-Storm has support for a variety of inputs: This is not only convenient for the user, it also allows domain-specific optimizations as the structure of the original problem is preserved and thus accesible for storm.
+storm has support for a variety of inputs: This is not only convenient for the user, it also allows domain-specific optimizations as the structure of the original problem is preserved and thus accesible for storm.
 </div>
 <div class="tab-pane" id="python" role="tabpanel">
 [Stormpy](https://moves-rwth.github.io/stormpy/) provides python bindings for an ever growing part of its code base.
 The bindings allow to utilize the high-performance routines of storm in combination with python.
 This has several advances, including but not limited to: